How Witness Statements Can Help You Win Your Case

 But memory fades over time.
 For this reason, it is always best to obtain witness statements as soon as possible after a car accident.
 It is also important to know what to ask witnesses to ensure that they provide information that can help your case.

-If you or a loved one has been injured in an auto accident in Atlanta or elsewhere in Georgia, contact The Millar Law Firm without delay.
+If you or a loved one has been injured in an auto accident, contact The Millar Law Firm without delay.
 Simply call or contact us online.
 We can provide a free review of your case.

 The Importance of Car Accident Witnesses

 A witness to a car accident may be able to explain what they:

 - Saw (a weaving car or a car that flew past a stop sign)

 - Smelled (alcohol or marijuana).

 They might also be able to say how many people were in the car and where they were sitting, which may help to understand a car occupant’s injuries.